Open-Source-Community/Back-End-25/session-materials/Session 9/task.md

 ```

 ## Important Notes
+- Use port number `3000` - will be used in automation testing.
 - **Use middleware** for authentication to verify user identity before accessing protected routes.
 - Store the authenticated user's ID in the `req` object so that it can be accessed in subsequent middleware.
 - Follow best practices for structuring your project.